 What are the Symptoms of Neck Pain?

 The most common symptoms associated with neck pain are headaches in both the front and back of the skull, pain on movement, and muscles that spasm or ache.

 Pressure on the nerves leaving the neck can also produce radiating pain in the shoulders, arms, wrists and hands.

 Can Chiropractic Treatment help Neck Pain?

-One of the most common reasons that people seek chiropractic care from our clinic is for neck pain.
-In over 35 years of practice in Townsville we have literally treated thousands of patients suffering from neck pain and we are very proud of the results that we have achieved.
+One of the most common reasons people seek chiropractic care from our clinic is for neck pain.
+In over 35 years of practice in Townsville we have literally treated thousands of patients suffering from neck pain.

 Neck pain is often part of a bigger clinical picture involving your middle and your lower back.
-Clinically we find that we get the best results with neck pain when we address the functioning of all of your body and not just the region of pain.
+Clinically, we find that we get the best results with neck pain when we address the functioning of your whole body and not just the region of pain.

 This is why our Townsville chiropractors will look at the functionality of your entire spine, including postural changes and habits as we try to find the true cause of your neck pain.

-If you consult us about neck pain we will not start any treatment until we fully understand what is causing your problem.
-We will discuss which techniques we believe will be the most suitable for you and design an individual plan that best suits you before we start care.
+When you consult us about neck pain we will not start any treatment until we fully understand what is causing your problem.
+We will discuss which techniques we believe will be the most suitable for you and design an individual plan that best suits you.

 One recent study found that the best recommendation for managing neck pain involves spinal adjustments, exercise recommendations and soft tissue work 2.
 Therefore, your treatment will usually involve specific spinal adjustments, appropriate rehabilitation exercises, and home care advice tailored to your needs .
 You can find out more about what happens at your first visit here.